purab/basic-login-spring-boot-sample-code/README.md

 go to http://localhost:9090/pluginManager/ for installing docker related plugins Docker, Docker Pipeline,docker-build-step,CloudBees Docker Build and Publish

-//Note: use Multibranch pipeline and just put your git repo url
+//Note: use Multibranch pipeline and just put your git repo url.
+Do variable changes and you can use jenkins build with docker image push..